 We found this headset made our voice sound a bit echoey and far away to other players.
 Some of our teammates even commented that it sounded like we were talking through a mask, due to how muffled it sounded.
 Other players felt that it sounded fine, albeit faint.

 We did like that it doesn't seem to be overly sibilant or pop too much with hard "t" sounds.
 It also has the benefit of filtering out most external background noises but unfortunately will pick up just about any side conversation unless it's happening more than 15' away from you.

 Ease of Use

 Our last metric rated and compared how convenient the HS50 Pro is to use by looking at if the mic is detachable, if it has a sidetone, the length of the cable, and the onboard controls.
 We found this headset to be above average in this regard, earning it a so-so score.

-This headset has onboard controls to mute the mic or adjust the volume.
+Onboard controls mute the mic and adjust volume.
 We like that the mute feature is a button, rather than a slide switch, making it much easier to use.

 This headset does have a shorter cable at around 6'.
 The cable isn't detachable but the microphone is.
 However, it doesn't give you the option for a mic sidetone.

 This headset is one of the cheaper options, making it a good budget buy, but we found similarly inexpensive models that we would recommend over this one.